RedX1000/OpenLogger/README.md

 * Rollback will rewind to the last rewards logged by one clue.
 * Maybe support for further rollbacks will be added later, but for now you only get one.

-### Insert
+## Planned updates & Releases
+* Clear database confirmation (`confirm()` does not work in Alt1)
-* Not working yet, but it is supposed to open an interface that allows the user to deposit a reward or value into LocalStorage directly in case of a misread.
+* Allowing the user to deposit or withdraw a reward or value into or out of LocalStorage directly in case of a misread.
+* Image collection choice for icon recognition
+* Algorithm choice for icon recognition

 ## Additional info
 This plugin stores data using `localStorage` within Alt1.
 To completely refresh it: